USS Winston S. Churchill: Service history

 On 14 September 2001 (three days after the 11 September 2001 attacks), the German Navy destroyer passed close abeam Winston S. Churchill and rendered honors by manning the rails, flying the Stars and Stripes at half-mast, and the display of a banner reading "We Stand By You".
 An e-mail sent by an ensign on board Winston S. Churchill described the occasion.

 In January 2003, Winston S. Churchill deployed with the battle group in support of the Iraq War's Operation Iraqi Freedom, firing several Tomahawk missiles.
 Winston S. Churchill returned to Norfolk at the end of May 2003.

 On 22 August 2005, Winston S. Churchill was involved in a minor collision with the destroyer off the coast of Jacksonville, Florida.
 Both ships suffered minor damage, and no injuries were reported.
 Both ships returned to their homeport at Naval Station Norfolk under their own power.

 On 22 January 2006 Winston S. Churchill captured a suspected pirate vessel in the Indian Ocean as part of an ongoing effort to help maintain law and order in the region.

 On 26 September 2010, Winston S. Churchill came across a disabled skiff in the Gulf of Aden.
 After attempts to repair the skiff's engines failed Winston S. Churchill took the vessel under tow towards Somalia.
 On 27 September the skiff sank when the 85 passengers rushed to one side of the skiff during a food delivery, causing the vessel to capsize.
 Winston S. Churchill was able to rescue 61 of the passengers and continued towards Somalia on 28 September.

 Her homeport was formerly Naval Station Norfolk, and became Naval Station Mayport, Florida on 19 July 2021.
 She is currently a part of Carrier Strike Group 12.

 On 11–12 February 2021, Winston S. Churchill seized thousands of weapons from two stateless dhows off the coast of Somalia.

+On 18 February 2026, it was reported to be joining the United States military buildup in the Middle East during the United States–Iran crisis as part of the USS Gerald R. Ford carrier strike group.